rocco66/prelude/docs/README.md

 http://emacsrocks.com/e09.html It works by expanding current region to the next semantical block. **Default keybinding is `C-=`**.

-Some bindings, [extra] means that this isn't standard binding
+Some bindings, [extra] means that this isn't standard one:

 - `F3`: start recording macro
 - `F4`: stop recording macro & execute